 - immune thrombocytopenic purpura, which causes red spots on the skin

-In very rare cases, an infant may also have an extreme allergic reaction to the vaccine.
+An infant may also have an extreme allergic reaction to the vaccine in very rare cases.
 Any signs of anaphylaxis, such as the baby appearing to have trouble breathing, breaking out in a rash, or changing skin tones, indicate the need for immediate medical attention.

 The main risk of the baby not getting the vaccine is that they may contract the hepatitis B virus.

 Hepatitis B primarily attacks the liver, causing inflammation that can damage this organ over time.
-An acute infection lasts for less than 6 months, and it may cause no symptoms in some people.
+An acute infection lasts for less than 6 months and may cause no symptoms in some people.

 Many acute infections resolve without treatment.
 If the infection persists for 6 months or more, doctors will refer to it as chronic.
 Chronic infections increase a person’s risk of damage to the liver over time.

 According to the WHO, about

 Experts consider the hepatitis B vaccine to be safe and effective.

 People should ideally receive the vaccine at as young an age as possible to protect them from contracting hepatitis B. The AAP recommends vaccinating newborns on the day of their birth.